In this article, we will overview how to resize a partition in a Linux. We will use only built-in tools and commands.

 After the old partition is removed we need to create the new one, either a bigger or smaller size.
 The following procedure is the same for both actions, but keep in mind that:

 - You can extend the partition only to the space available at the “right” side.
-Simply saying, free space should be at the end of the resizing the partition.
+Simply saying, free space should be at the end of the resizing.

-- You cannot shrink the current partition to a size smaller than the actual data stored.
+- You cannot shrink the current element to a size smaller than the actual data stored.

 - It is a must to specify the same starting point as the previous partition while creating the new one.
 Otherwise, you may lose your data!

 In our example, the new partition will be a smaller size so the Shrink operation will be performed.
-Let’s run fdisk again and type “n” - creating the new partition:
+Let’s run fdisk again and type “n” - creating the new one:

 You may use default values in most fdisk questions, but carefully check these highlighted on the picture above: first sector (starting point) and last sector.
 You can use the +<size>G format to specify the desired partition size in Gigabytes (use “M” for Megabytes).
 Finish by typing “w” to save changes.

-Now we need to verify partition consistency by running e2fsck:
+Now we need to verify consistency by running e2fsck:

 Let’s fix the error using resize2fs and then check the filesystem again: